Hilton San Francisco Union Square: Surrender of building

 In June 2023, Park Hotels & Resorts (an investment trust spun off from Hilton Worldwide in 2017) surrendered Hilton San Francisco Union Square and the nearby Parc 55 San Francisco to its lender JPMorgan Chase, citing San Francisco's "record high office vacancy; concerns over street conditions; lower return to office than peer cities; and a weaker than expected citywide convention calendar."
 At the request of Wilmington Trust, the entity representing the mortgage lenders, Hotel Value Asset Enhancement being appointed as the receiver for both hotels in October 2023.
 Hotel Value Asset Enhancement was initially obligated to sell the hotels within 11 months, but a judge later extended the sale deadline.
 Following multiple delays, Newbond and Conversant, two companies from New York, agreed to buy the two hotels in September 2025.

 2024 strike

 In September 2024, employees at the Hilton San Francisco Union Square hotel went on strike.
 On December 24, 2024, a four-year labor agreement was ratified, thus bringing the strike to an end.
 The Hilton San Francisco Union Square was the last of numerous San Francisco-area hotels which saw workers go on strike in 2024 to reach a labor agreement.

+2025 sale

+The Hilton San Francisco Union Square and the Parc 55 San Francisco were jointly purchased by a partnership of investment groups Newbond Holdings and Conversant Capital in November 2025 for a total of $408 million, more than $1 Billion less than the appraised value of the two properties in 2016.